 RE-BALANCE Learning to rebalance involves listening to what your body is telling you and finding ways to respond positively.
 Often when the system is out of whack, it is confusing or overwhelming and a good time to reach out for help.

 GETTING BACK TO BASICS When a reset or adjustment is needed, looking at our basic necessities is the best place to start.
-Why go straight to medication when making changes in our basic needs such as food, drink, sleep, activity and mental state have a direct effect on homeostasis.
-It’s all about lifestyle!
+Why go straight to medication when making changes in our basic needs such as food, drink, sleep, activity and mental state have a direct effect on supporting a optimal state of health, homeostasis and healing.
+It’s about how you perceive your body and mind, aligning your purpose with how you live your life day to day and making lifestyle changes for the better good.

 Of course in some cases, medication is needed.
 Plant based medication is a preferred option as the side effects are often less.
 Making adjustments to our basic needs in combination with plant based medicine and natural methods is certainly a good option for supporting the system’s re-balance.
 If pharmaceuticals are required, supporting the body’s homeostasis allows for optimal effect of the medication.